View products that support dmairfield.org

 An Entrant in the Ford Reliability Tour of 1928

-The 1928 tour passed through Tucson (review this link for tour information).
-It was during the tour, on 7/10/28, that the airplane touched down amid the flurry of other tour participants that landed late in the morning (look near the bottom of this Register page to get a feel for the excitement that morning).
+The 1928 tour passed through Tucson (review this link for additional tour information).
+It was during the tour, on July 10, 1928, that the airplane touched down amid the flurry of other tour participants that landed late in the morning (look near the bottom of this Register page to get a feel for the excitement that morning).
 Breese was accompanied by passengers Larry Gunther and J.T.
 Hurst.
 They completed the tour, and at the finish line they placed 9th.

-On 12/6/32 it was involved in an accident in Chiapas, Mexico and “washed out”.
-There was no record of who the pilot/passengers were, or if they survived.
-The registration was cancelled 1/24/33.
+On December 6, 1932 NC5553 was involved in an accident in Chiapas, Mexico and “washed out”.
+There was no official record at the Smithsonian of who the pilot/passengers were, or if they survived.
+However, Mr. Seaton states, "My father spoke little of this airplane, probably because of the grief of its loss.
+He only said he had 'loaned' the airplane to a couple of friends, who were killed in the crash in Mexico."
+The registration was cancelled January 24, 1933.

 The Register